tradingview/rest_integrations_docs/source/FAQ.rst

 How can I map Forex symbols?
    You cannot :doc:`map <trading/Mapping_symbols>` your Forex to any other exchange.
 The prices are different.
 If you want to support Forex, you need to connect your Forex data feed to TradingView using `/symbol_info`_, `/history`_, `/streaming`_ endpoints.
-You don\’t need to provide `/mapping`_ for Forex, so you don’t need to implement it in this case. `/mapping`_ is used for the exchange based instruments.
+You don\'t need to provide `/mapping`_ for Forex, so you don\'t need to implement it in this case. `/mapping`_ is used for the exchange based instruments.

 Account
 -------

 Can a user login multiple times simultaneously (login with the same account from two browsers for example)?
-   That’s possible.
+   That\'s possible.
 Usually brokers limit number of concurrent session.
 For example, user can be connected from the desktop and mobile at the same time.

 ..
 Accounts